The Adoption of Blockchain-based Decentralized Exchanges: Baseline AMM Model

-The agents have access to two tokens, that is, token A and token B. The tokens can be used directly on the corresponding platforms, platform A and platform B. Alternatively, they can be exchanged for a single nonstorable consumption good used as a numeraire at prices which are public information for all agents.
-There is a smart contract that functions as the AMM for token A and token B. The fee for using the AMM is $f \times q$ token $i, i = A, B$ where $f$ is a constant and $q$ is the amount of token $i$ exchanged for the other token in the AMM.
-The fees are collected by the liquidity providers\footnote{In practice, a small portion of the fees may be collected by the platform that designs the AMM.
-However, this would not qualitatively change our results and can be incorporated by multiplying the fee collected by the liquidity provider with a constant term. }.
+The agents have access to two different tokens, referred to as A and B tokens.
+The tokens can be used directly on the corresponding platforms A and B. Alternatively, they can be exchanged for a single consumption good used as a numeraire at prices which are public information for all agents.
+We denote the amount of consumption good that a single A and B token can exchange for at the end of sub-period $s$ of period $t$, as $p_A^{(t,s)}$ and $p_B^{(t,s)}$ respectively. {We will refer to $p_A^{(t,s)}$ and $p_B^{(t,s)}$ as the token prices of A and B tokens respectively interchangeably throughout the paper.} We will refer to the ratio of token prices, $\frac{p_A^{(t,s)}}{p_B^{(t,s)}}$, as the fair value exchange rate.